DataFire/Integrations/integrations/generated/azure_migrate/README.md

   * scalingFactor **required** `number`: Scaling factor used over utilization data to add a performance buffer for new machines to be created in Azure.
 Min Value = 1.0, Max value = 1.9, Default = 1.3.
   * sizingCriterion **required** `string` (values: PerformanceBased, AsOnPremises): Assessment sizing criterion.
   * stage **required** `string` (values: InProgress, UnderReview, Approved): User configurable setting that describes the status of the assessment.
-  * status `string` (values: Created, Updated, Running, Completed, Invalid): Wheter the assessment has been created and is valid.
+  * status `string` (values: Created, Updated, Running, Completed, Invalid): Whether the assessment has been created and is valid.
   * timeRange **required** `string` (values: Day, Week, Month): Time range of performance data used to recommend a size.
   * updatedTimestamp `string`: Time when this project was last updated.
 Date-Time represented in ISO-8601 format.